Support The Chronicle

 “I want to be a journalist, and working for The Chronicle has been better training than any journalism class would be,” Lauren Carroll, the managing editor of Volume 108 said.
 “It’s given me a chance to hone my reporting, writing and editing skills, as well as show my dedication to the profession.
 Even if I wasn’t going into journalism, The Chronicle has helped me develop skills applicable to any field, skills that I would not have learned in the classroom.
 I know how to research, manage a team, manage my time, think critically and how to act in professional situations.
 The Chronicle is also where I’ve developed most of my friendships at Duke, and I hope those will stay with me well into the future.”

-This year, The Chronicle made the decision to publish its print version three days a week and move website coverage ever closer to 24/7.
-With 9,000 print copies in circulation and more than 350,000 monthly visitors to its website, The Chronicle serves a vital role.
+This year, The Chronicle made the decision to publish its print version two days a week and move website coverage ever closer to 24/7.
+With 8,000 print copies per publishing day and more than 350,000 monthly visitors to its website, The Chronicle serves a vital role.
 In a world in need of good, fair journalists, The Chronicle is an important contributor while also producing strong educators, physicians, lawyers and community members.

 These transformations in our delivery and financial models will position The Chronicle’s students to serve our constantly changing communities for years to come.
 Their editorial and management experiences at The Chronicle will help them drive innovation locally, nationally and globally as alumni.
 With training in both digital and print media, Chronicle staffers will continue to be nimble, thoughtful and relevant communicators.
 And we, as alumni and friends of The Chronicle, will have done our part to keep the organization strong in this digital century.